Funerals are mandatory weddings are optional. – Mayor Giuliani

 while a fool thinks only about having a good time.

 One of the dangers of pastoral ministry that every minister must resist is the intoxication of success.
-There are few things like walking off the stage after doing a keynote to people clapping flowed by people line up to either ask your opinion or tell you how well you did.
+There are few things like walking off the stage after doing a keynote to people clapping flowed by people lining up to either ask your opinion or tell you how well you did.
 It makes you feel really good.
 It does.
-I remember one conference I was at someone asked “How do you keep all those comments from going to your head?”
+I remember one conference I was at someone asked: “How do you keep all those comments from going to your head?”
 My answer was the local church.
 The people at my church don’t really care where I speak they only care that I care about them.

-The other thing that helps me not think more of my self than I should would be funerals.
+The other thing that helps me not think more of my self than I should be funerals.
 If you haven’t held the hand of a person breathing their last breath you really should, it will change you.
 If you haven’t prayed with someone you have known for years who has stage four cancer to the point you don’t recognize them.
 You really need to.

 I go to and do many funerals in a given year and each funeral I go to without exception reminds me of how fleeting success is.
 How temporal this life is.
 There is nothing like a funeral to put twitter followers, blog stats, and speaking requests in perspective.
 Success is not based on the size of the church you work for or how many conferences you speak at but by how you answer the following questions that I ask myself at every funeral.